Mary of Burgundy: Death and legacy

 In 1493, Emperor Frederick III died.
 Maximilian became the de facto leader of the Empire and relinquished control of the Netherlands to his and Mary's son Philip.
 By this time, rebellions against Maximilian's authority had been subdued by force and a strong ducal monarchy was established.
 He made sure that during their son's inauguration, Philip confirmed only the rights granted to territories by the time of Philip the Good.

 Olga Karaskova summarizes scholarly opinions on Mary's rule as follows:

 In 2019, she was added to the Canon of the Netherlands.
 The committee headed by James Kennedy explained that, "her Habsburg marriage determined the international position of the Netherlands for centuries." and that "her personality and the leniency of her government" preserved "the unity of the core regions of the Burgundian Netherlands.", even if most of the functions of the head of state were carried out by the energetic husband.
-Historian Jelle Haemers opines that she should not be made into a feminist icon.

 Maximilian tended to describe Mary as the Grand Dame, who could stand next to him as sovereigns.
 The devotion the people of the Low Countries had towards Mary (often idealized as earthly representation of the Virgin Mary) helped Maximilian, their children and the central government in the turbulent period following her death.